Table of Contents

 To train these solutions, metadata must be assigned to the images in the form of identifiers, captions, or keywords.
 From computer vision systems used by self-driving vehicles and machines that pick and sort produce, to healthcare applications that auto-identify medical conditions, there are many use cases that require high volumes of annotated images.
 Image annotationincreases precision and accuracy by effectively training these systems.

 - Video (Recorded tape from CCTV or camera, usually divided into scenes)

-When compared with image, video is a more complex form of data that demands bigger effort to annotate correctly.
-To put it simple, a video consists of different frames which can be understood as pictures.
+When compared with images, video is a more complex form of data that demands a bigger effort to annotate correctly.
+To put it simply, a video consists of different frames which can be understood as pictures.
 For example, a one-minute video can have thousands of frames, and to annotate this video, one must invest a lot of time.

 A video can also inform whether the object is partially obstructed or not while image annotation is limited to this.

 - Text: Different types of documents include numbers and words and they can be in multiple languages.

 Algorithms use large amounts of annotated data to train AI models, which is part of a larger data labeling workflow.
 During the annotation process, a metadata tag is used to mark up characteristics of a dataset.
 With text annotation, that data includes tags that highlight criteria such as keywords, phrases, or sentences.
 In certain applications, text annotation can also include tagging various sentiments in text, such as “angry” or “sarcastic” to teach the machine how to recognize human intent or emotion behind words.

 The annotated data, known as training data, is what the machine processes.
 The goal?
 Help the machine understand the natural language of humans.
 This procedure, combined with data pre-processing and annotation, is known as natural language processing, or NLP.